marcojr93/data-science-portifolio/README.md

 **Contents** *(Under construction)*

   - **Machine Leaning**
-      - [Air compressors failure predict analysis](https://github.com/marcojr93/data-science-portifolio/tree/main/Air%20compressor%20predict%20failure%20analysis) - This project was developed aiming to predict current values for industry air compressors in order to take some preventive action before failure.
+      - [Industry pump failure predict analysis](https://github.com/marcojr93/data-science-portifolio/blob/main/Pump_failure_analysis.ipynb) - This project was developed aiming to predict operational values for industry pumps in order to take some preventive action before failure.
       - [Brazilian beer consumption prediction](https://github.com/marcojr93/data-science-portifolio/blob/main/Beer_consumption_Prediction.ipynb) - This project aims to show impacts of some variables on beer consumers behavior in order to predict the consumption in some Brazilian regions.

  - **Data Analysis and Visualization**